 1. Inflammatory Bowel Disease

-The immune abnormality related to the development of Crohn’s disease is that certain fighting cells, called macrophages, may have trouble recognizing which bacteria is friend or foe.
-They initiate an attack on what they perceive to be an enemy, when in fact it’s just a harmless residential bacteria lining the gut.
+The immune abnormality related to the development of Crohn’s disease is that certain fighting cells, called macrophages, may have trouble recognizing which bacteria is a friend or a foe.
+They initiate an attack on what they perceive to be an enemy, when in fact it is just a harmless residential bacteria lining the gut.

-In Ulcerative colitis (UC), the disease is limited to the distal colon.
+In Ulcerative Colitis (UC), the disease is limited to the distal colon.
 Studies have shown lower numbers of lactobacilli during the active phase of ulcerative colitis.
-Species, such as Lactobacillus salivarus, Lactobacillus manihotivorans and Pediococcus acidilactici were present in remission, but not in patients who had active inflammation of ulcerative colitis.
+Species, such as Lactobacillus salivarus, Lactobacillus manihotivorans, and Pediococcus acidilactici were present in remission, but not in patients who had active inflammation of ulcerative colitis.

 Normal gut bacteria play an important role in development of obesity.
-Patients on a high-fat diet have higher levels of Firmicutes and Proteobacteria and lower levels of Bacteroidetes, indicating that obesity may be associated with decreased diversity of species.
-The ratio of Firmicutes to Bacteroides is higher in obese people and has been found to be correlated to body weight.
+Patients on a high-fat diet have higher levels of Firmicutes and Proteobacteria, and lower levels of Bacteroidetes, indicating that obesity may be associated with decreased diversity of species.
+The ratio of Firmicutes to Bacteroides is higher in obese people, and has been found to be correlated to body weight.

 Clostridium difficile infections may be another possible cause of obesity.
 Overweight individuals have more short chain fatty acids (SCFAs) than lean individuals, especially a particular SCFA, called propionate.

-Certain bacteria (Bifidobacterium breve, Bifidobacterium bifidum and Bifidobacterium pseudolongum) were able to produce Conjugated linoleum acid (CLA) in the gut.
+Certain bacteria (Bifidobacterium breve, Bifidobacterium bifidum, and Bifidobacterium pseudolongum) were able to produce Conjugated Linoleum Acid (CLA) in the gut.
 CLA may have an anti-obesity effect in humans.
 Another study showed that after eight weeks of feeding, L. rhamnosus PL60 reduced the body weight of obese mice without reducing energy intake.

 Higher levels of Bifidobacterium species decreased the effects of endotoxemia.
-Endotoxemia is a very pro-inflammatory process that occurs when bacterial coatings, called LPS, cross over into the immune system through a permeable intestinal lining.
-There is perhaps no more pro-inflammatory trigger to disease than LPS, which has been linked to autoimmunity, depression, diabetes, heart disease and more.
+Endotoxemia is a very pro-inflammatory process that occurs, when bacterial coatings called LPS, cross over into the immune system through a permeable intestinal lining.
+There is perhaps no more pro-inflammatory trigger to disease than LPS, which has been linked to autoimmunity, depression, diabetes, heart disease, and more.

 Endotoxemia is clearly associated with diabetes and obesity.
-Bifidobacterium is associated with improved glucose tolerance, improved insulin secretion and decreased inflammation.
+Bifidobacterium is associated with improved glucose tolerance, improved insulin secretion, and decreased inflammation.

 4. Liver Disease

 Gut bacteria play a key role in the maintenance of a healthy liver.
-Ethanol, ammonia, and acetaldehyde produced by the intestinal microflora are metabolized by the liver and heavy loads of these chemicals may cause inflammation and toxic overload in this filter organ.
+Ethanol, ammonia, and acetaldehyde produced by the intestinal microflora are metabolized by the liver, and heavy loads of these chemicals may cause inflammation, and toxic overload in this filter organ.

 5. Chronic Heart Disease

 Colonization with Lactobacillus brevis decreased intestinal permeability, whereas Escherichia coli, Klebsiella pneumonia, and Streptococcus viridians showed the opposite effect.
 Increased intestinal permeability, or leaky gut, leads to bacteria translocation (endotoxemia) which is an important stimulus for inflammatory cytokines to be activated in chronic heart failure.

 It is well known that the presence of microbial pathogens or the disruption of the healthy microbiome may contribute to the development of gastrointestinal cancers, like stomach and colon cancers.
 It was reported that gut bacteria can trigger macrophages to produce products that damage DNA, inducing chromosomal instability in cells.
 Oxidative stress brought on by abnormal microbes may also contribute to inflammation in these cancers.

 The composition of the gut bacteria is quite different between healthy individuals and colon cancer patients.
 Certain butyrate-producing bacteria (Ruminococcus spp. and Pseudobutyrivibrio ruminis) were low in the stool of colorectal cancer patients compared to healthy individuals.
-Butyrate is important for normal colon cell health.10
+Butyrate is important for normal colon cell health.

 Two Prevotella species were completely absent from the colon cancer samples analyzed.
 Prevotella may help maximize energy from a plant-based diet.
-The higher levels of Prevotella in the healthy individuals may reflect differences in the intake of fiber and plant-foods compared to individuals with colon cancer.
+The higher levels of Prevotella in the healthy individuals may reflect differences in the intake of fiber and plant-foods, compared to individuals with colon cancer.
 On the other hand, species like Acidaminobacter, Phascolarctobacterium, Citrobacter farmer, and Akkermansia muciniphila were significantly higher in colon cancer patients.

 7. Autoimmune Diseases

-So, now you know how important it is to keep your microbiome happy in order to prevent serious disease.
+So, now you know how important it is to keep your microbiome happy, in order to prevent serious disease.
 It literally could mean the difference between life and death.